smt/octopress/source/_posts/2014-02-11-gulp-and-browserify.markdown

 Browserify lets you do that.
-I wrote 3 or 4 modules, using node.js-style `require` statements for dependencies, and exposing what I needed to with `modules.exports`.
+I wrote 3 or 4 modules, using node.js-style `require` statements for dependencies, and exposing what I needed to with `module.exports`.
 With very little configuration (see the gulpfile.js example above), Browserify wrapped all my modules appropriately, and built them to a single JS file, which I loaded in the browser.
 It worked.
 It was glorious.
 The blinders were off.